What Is Ambien?

 - Confusion: Overdose may lead to confusion, disorientation, and an impaired ability to think.

-- Slurred Speech: Difficulty speaking clearly or slurring of words can mean someone is overdosing.
+- Slurred Speech: Difficulty speaking clearly or slurred words can indicate someone is overdosing.

 - Impaired Coordination: Motor skills may be affected, leading to problems with balance and movement.